liethdallal/liethdallal/README.md

 ##  My Portfolio: https://liethdallal.com
-My name is Lieth Dallal, I am a software developer who has a passion for developing applications!
+My name is Lieth Dallal, I am a Software Engineer who has a passion for developing applications!

 ## About Me
 - 🌍 I'm based in the United States: Willowbrook, Illinois